temporalio/edu-versioning-java-code/exercises/version-workflow/README.md

 1. Compile the code with `mvn clean compile`
 1. Restart the Worker by then running the
    `mvn clean compile exec:java -Dexec.mainClass="getversion.LoanProcessingWorker"` command again.
-   1. If you're in the GitPod environment, you can run `ex1w`
 1. The change you just made to the Workflow logic takes effect immediately, although the Worker immediately begins using the updated code you deployed, it may take up to 90 seconds before that is